medizininformatik-initiative/fdpg-query-data-validation/README.md

 If not already installed on your virtual machine download and install:

 #### Linux:
+:warning: We mean docker compose not docker-compose which is an older version of docker compose!
-Docker (https://docs.docker.com/engine/install/ubuntu/) and the docker-compose plugin (https://docs.docker.com/compose/install/linux/).
+Docker (https://docs.docker.com/engine/install/ubuntu/) and the docker compose plugin (https://docs.docker.com/compose/install/linux/).

 #### Windows:
+:warning: We mean docker compose not docker-compose which is an older version of docker compose!

-Docker Desktop with integrated docker-compose plugin (https://docs.docker.com/desktop/install/windows-install/)
+Docker Desktop with integrated docker compose plugin (https://docs.docker.com/desktop/install/windows-install/)

 ### Step 2 - Clone this Repository to your virtual machine
 ssh to your virtual machine and switch to sudo `sudo -s` <br />